 The Greentree Adolescent Program provides young males a therapeutic environment in which they can address their trauma history and develop into young men who can positively integrate into society and give back to their communities.

 These young men benefit from living in a structured residential community within a diverse, urban neighborhood which hosts one of America’s best performing public schools, Walt Whitman High School.

-- Substance abuse prevention and education
+- Substance abuse assessment and treatment